Accessibility links

 Basic information

-Request automated streaming to social media no later than 5 minutes before the show is scheduled to start.
-This allows sufficient time for each social media platform to process the request.
-If you need to stream to social media at short notice, use the Manual live stream tool instead.
-For details, see the following article:
+IMPORTANT: Request streaming to social media no later than 5 minutes before the start time for the show.
+This leaves sufficient time for the social media platform(s) to process your request.
+If you need to start streaming with less than 5 minutes notice, we suggest using the Manual live stream tool instead.
+Learn more.

-Open the Video show settings
+Open the Video show edit page

 1. Go to Stream > Scheduler & Template week.